libremfg/rhize-docs/content/how-to/model/create-objects-ui.md

 To make the action more concrete, the next section provides an example to create plausible group of objects.

-## Example: create an oven class with an instance
+## Example: create oven class and instance

 AG holdings is a fictional enterprise that makes product called `Alleman Brownies`.
 These brownies are produced in its UK site, `AG_House`, specifically in the `brownie_kitchen_1` work center of the `south_wing` area.